bwashington2112/HCAHPS-Patient-Survey/README.md

-# HCAHPS-Patient-Survey
+# Project Overview
-HCAHPS Patient Survey data analyzed and visualized with Google Sheets.
+This project analyzes Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) patient surveys data provided by Maven Analytics.
+The data was analyzed and visualized with Google Sheets.
+# Project Objective